Particular/docs.particular.net/transports/azure-service-bus/dlq-forwarding.md

 snippet: asb-configure-dead-letter-queue-forwarding

-NOTE: Centralized dead-letter queue is not created automatically and should be created up-front.
+NOTE: The centralized dead-letter queue is not created when the EnableInstaller call is invoked and therefore should be created up-front.